-The two main issues that have been tackled in this study are data scarcity and low computational resources for building flood forecasting models based on the water level dynamics in developing countries (Brocca et al., 2020; Singh et al., 2021).
-Here, we showed that using an approach that combines hydrodynamic and ML models is promising for obtaining a reliable and robust water level model.
+The two main issues that have been tackled in this study are data scarcity and low computational resources for building flood forecasting models based on the water level dynamics in developing countries (Brocca et al., 2020; Singh et

+J. Sampurno et al.: Integrated hydrodynamic and machine learning models al., 2021).
+Here we showed that using an approach that combines hydrodynamic and ML models is promising for obtaining a reliable and robust water level model.
 We succeeded in building and evaluating ML models trained by the hydrodynamic model output; hence, they did not require extensive observational data in their training phase and did not need high computational costs in their implementation.
 Therefore, the proposed model is reliable for areas where observational data are scarce and computational resources are limited.